apivideo/api.video-api-client-generator/templates/documentation/vod/get-started-in-5-minutes.md

 All you need now is to get your API key from the dashboard.
 Navigate to: <https://dashboard.api.video/apikeys> and grab your API key from there.

 {% capture content %}
-**🚧 API Key Security**
+**API Key Security**

-Please make sure to reach our security recommendation to avoid exposing your API key and causing a security breach on your account.
+Make sure to reach our security recommendation to avoid exposing your API key and causing a security breach on your account.
 You can find the security best practices [here](/reference/README.md#security)
 {% endcapture %}
 {% include "_partials/callout.html" kind: "warning", content: content %}